-Since the adoption of the Constitution of California of 1879, access to California's public trust waterways has been a mandated responsibility of state government.
-The vast majority of the hundreds of title settlement agreements the State Lands Commission has been involved in since its inception in 1938, have included a provision of public access to the waterways involved.
+Since the adoption of the Constitution of California of 1879, access to California's public trust waterways has been a mandated responsibility of State government.
+The vast majority of the hundreds of title settlement agreements the State Lands Commission (Commission) has entered into since its inception in 1938 have included provision of public access to the waterways involved.

-In the 1960s, an organization with the acronym COAAST (Citizens Organized to Acquire Access to State Tidelands) began a "Save the Coast" campaign that eventually resulted in the adoption of Proposition 20 by the State's voters in 1972.
-Since the Legislature's passage of the Coastal Act in 1976, over 1,200 offers to dedicate (OTDs) public access easements, both vertical or lateral (to or along) the coast, have been made involving California's 1,100-mile coastline.
+In the 1960's, an organization with the acronym COAAST (Citizens Organized to Acquire Access to State Tidelands) began a "Save the Coast" campaign that eventually resulted in the adoption of Proposition 20 by the State's voters in 1972.
+Since the Legislature's passage of the Coastal Act in 1976, over 1,500 offers to dedicate (OTDs) public access easements, both vertical or lateral (to or along) the coast, have been made involving California's 1,100-mile coastline.

 These OTDs were formally made and recorded by property owners as a condition of approval of permits to develop within the Coastal Zone.
-These offers have a 21 year life from the date of recording, and will expire if not formally accepted by a public agency within that time period.
+These offers have a 21-year life from the date of recording, and will expire if not formally accepted by a public agency within that time period.